 - Covenant Motherhood by Stephanie Dibb Sorensen

 - Even though I’d decided to not pursue work outside the home currently, it wasn’t an easy decision for me to make at the time.
 This book was just the source of inspiration I needed to find renewed purpose in all that I do every day as a stay-at-home mom.
-Basically, this book written by an LDS author shows how all the repetitive, sometimes mundane tasks of motherhood (cleaning, cooking, doing laundry, etc.) coincide with attributes that Christ had.
+Basically, this book written by an author of my same faith (The Church of Jesus Christ of Latter-Day Saints) shows how all the repetitive, sometimes mundane tasks of motherhood (cleaning, cooking, doing laundry, etc.) coincide with attributes that Christ had.
 This is a fabulous read for ANY mom–regardless of her work status–but it completely changed the way I looked at my day-to-day life now and all that it encompasses at the present.
 If I had the money to buy a copy of this for every mom, I would.

 4. Decide how you’re going to “move on” and embrace exactly where you’re at, and follow through with it.

 Making new plans has been a huge part of my peaceful acceptance with all the plans that have gone awry this year.
 After I took the necessary time out to mourn and let myself be upset and get the comfort I needed, I just needed to take action and get to work on something.